AlteredAdmin/Milestone/Configure Defender anti-virus software on XProtect systems/XProtect Defender Antivirus Exclusion PowerShell Script.md

-# XProtect Antivirus Exclusion PowerShell Script
+## README for XProtect Antivirus Exclusion PowerShell Script

 ### Overview

 This PowerShell script is designed to configure antivirus exclusions for Milestone XProtect Video Management Software (VMS) servers.
 Active high-performance databases, such as those used by XProtect, should not be scanned by antivirus software to prevent performance degradation and potential data corruption.
 This script automates the process of excluding specific files, folders, and processes from antivirus scans, in line with best practices recommended in the provided knowledge base (KB) article.

+For more detailed information, please refer to the official Milestone KB article: [Configure anti-virus software on XProtect systems](https://supportcommunity.milestonesys.com/s/article/Configure-anti-virus-software-on-XProtect-systems?language=en_US).

 ### Script Functionality